Mosquito-borne disease surveillance: Technical notes: Vector-borne disease surveillance in Canada

 - Local or provincial public health authorities follow up on WNV cases, and send data to PHAC throughout the transmission season, as well as a final annual dataset.

 - Blood donations are routinely screened by Canadian Blood Services and Hema-Quebec in the spring, summer and fall, as individuals who have no symptoms may not realize they are infected.
 Blood donors who screen positive are reported to provincial or territorial health authorities.
-Provinces and territories then follow up with these individuals and report cases to us.
+Provinces and territories then follow up with these individuals and report cases to PHAC.

 Other mosquito-borne disease surveillance

-Human samples are submitted to the National Microbiology Laboratory (NML) to test for CSGV or for further subtyping.
+Human samples are submitted to the NML to test for CSG virus or for further subtyping.
 Counts are a subset of confirmed lab-based only surveillance cases.
 They may not represent the true number of cases in Canada.
 The NML provides us with an extract of this data upon request.

 Non-human surveillance